Introduction to mlad - a Weibull survival model

 Running on a larger dataset

 The table below shows the time using different methods for estimation for a similar example to above, but now with a simulated sample size of 10,000,000 observations and 10 covariates.
-Each of the 10 covariates is included in the linear predictor for both $\ln(\lambda)$ and $\ln(\gamma)$,
+Each of the 10 covariates is included in the linear predictor for both $\ln(\lambda)$ and $\ln(\gamma)$ (thus a total of 22 parameters when including the intercepts for each equation),

 Method Time Program